Two Days Angkor Archaeological Park in Siem Reap, Cambodia

 Chan lifted the cart’s seat and removed a dusty roll of gauze that must have waited there for years to come to the rescue.
 He attended to my leg with such tenderness that the pain eased with each wrap-around of the dirty bandage.

-We wanted to fill the remainder of the day with a boat ride on Tonle Sap Lake, known for clusters of floating villages, where people live in ramshackle structures afloat or built on top of long stilts anchored in the water.
+We wanted to fill the remainder of the day with a boat ride on Tonle Sap Lake, known for clusters of floating villages where people live in ramshackle structures afloat or built on long stilts anchored in the water.

-We could not leave Cambodia without observing how thousands of people, completely dependent on the ecosystem of the largest freshwater lake in Southeast Asia, survive.
+We could not leave Cambodia without observing how thousands of people, completely dependent on the ecosystem of Southeast Asia’s largest freshwater lake, survive.

 Hak agreed but cautioned that we didn’t have time to make the two-hour drive to Kampong Khleang, the lake’s most authentic village.
 Instead, we could drive 15 kilometers (9.3 miles) to Chong Khneas, but snares existed.